Español

 Parents can contact the Center directly at info@cac-kent.org to request assessment services if they have concerns about a child’s behavior, questions about normal development, or suspicions that their child has been sexually abused.

-If a child discloses sexual abuse, parents should file a report online or immediately call Children’s Protective Services: 1-855-444-3911.
+If a child discloses sexual abuse, a report should be filed online or by immediately calling Children’s Protective Services at 1-855-444-3911.